 There is never one word for this feeling but here is something I wish to put my finger on.
 Intimacy.
 I tried to look for something more commonplace but here I am.
 It doesn’t take a love song to tell us about this unabashed connect that most of us feel but very few of us have been there.
 Intimacy is not about taking off clothes.
 It is easier to show skin than to bare our fears, vulnerability, compassion and self-respect.
 That comes closest to being intimate.

 My debut film as a writer-director, Kucch Luv Jaisaa set out to just do that.
-That was the summer of 2011 when the film released in theatres.
-There were ones who chose to go to the theatres to watch it, over saving up for Salman Khan’s Ready that followed up the next week.
-In hindsight, many realize that the film deserved a better release and even the marketing vehicle had to connect more intimately to its audience, not slip into the coma of one-size-fits all.
+That was the summer of 2011 when the film was released in theatres.
+There were ones who chose to go to the theatres to watch it, over saving up for Salman Khan’s Ready which followed up the next week.
+In hindsight, many realize that the film deserved a better release and even the marketing vehicle had to connect more intimately to its audience, not slip into the coma of one-size-fits-all.
 More so focused on the aspirational India which lives not so much in the metropolitan cities but in the bigger towns, smaller cities which are looped amidst today’s globalized body with Indian spirit.
 The milieu is remarkable of our 70-year-old adolescent country whose voice has begun to crack.

-Despite our teeming millions we are getting lonely.
+Despite our teeming millions, we are getting lonely.
 More often than not finding a connect with a stranger is perhaps more easier than someone we are related to.
 As they say, relationships are conditional but love is not.

 Madhu Saxena (played by Shefali Shah) and Raghav Passport (Rahul Bose) get a taste of that in this film.
 The story unfurls on Feb 29th and it so happens that both of them Madhu and Raghav have their birthdays on this day.
 That is all that they have in common.